 National Aboriginal Art Gallery

 The project is about more the just building a gallery.
 It is about changing the way that Aboriginal culture is understood and experienced, placing our First Nations peoples and their culture at the very centre of Mparntwe / Alice Springs.
 It is about building an institution that is a model of how Aboriginal and non-Aboriginal Australia can build a shared future together.

 It will be a “must visit” national cultural institution that every school-aged child in the nation must experience as well as thousands and thousands of international Aboriginal Art loving tourists.

-Extensive consultation across a two year period included a targeted three-month community engagement program from 6 June to 31 August 2018 and detailed consultation with senior local Aboriginal men and women including Traditional Owners and custodians.
-Government is committed to engaging extensively and respectfully with Aboriginal elders who hold cultural responsibility for Alice Springs and its environs.
+Extensive consultation across a two year period included detailed consultation with senior local Aboriginal men and women including Traditional Owners and custodians and a targeted three-month community engagement program.
+The Territory Government is committed to engaging extensively and respectfully with Aboriginal elders who hold cultural responsibility for Alice Springs and its environs.